hapticdata/animitter/README.md

 [![Build Status](https://travis-ci.org/hapticdata/animitter.png?branch=master)](https://travis-ci.org/hapticdata/animitter)

 Animitter is a combination of an [EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter) and a feature-filled animation loop.
-It uses [requestAnimationFrame](http://www.paulirish.com/2011/requestanimationframe-for-smart-animating/) with an automatic fallback to `setTimeout` and offers several additional features, such as asynchronous execution of the next frame.
+It uses [requestAnimationFrame](http://www.paulirish.com/2011/requestanimationframe-for-smart-animating/) with an automatic fallback to `setTimeout` and offers several additional features, such as framerate throttling, providing `deltaTime` in milliseconds between frames, asynchronous execution of the next frame and more.

 ## Installation:
 ### Browser